-The Turkish government has changed many addresses in Turkey, leaving many buildings with old plaques on them, listing the wrong buiding number.
-In most cases, the government has used new white-on-blue metal plaques which show the official address under the new system.
+The Turkish government has changed many addresses in Turkey, leaving many buildings with old plaques on them, listing the wrong building number.
+In most cases, the government has used new white-on-blue metal plaques which show the new official address.

 If you don't have one of these, and are not sure what your real address is, there are two ways of learning it.

 - Go to the Nüfus ve Vatandaşlık İşleri Müdürlüğü (Population and Citizenship Directorate, or "Nüfus), with your passport or residence permit and your rental contract or tapu (property title deed), and ask them what your new address is.

 - Go to the Doğal Afet Sigortaları Kurumu (Natural Disaster Insurance Institution, called "DASK") website's address code search page.
 This page lets you drill down to your exact address, using listings sorted by province, city, district, street, and apartment number.